 Why is it important?

-I’m a big believer in self development.
-I don’t think we should ever stop growing, evolving, changing and working on ourselves.
+I’m a big believer in self development and whilst you don’t have to become an expert in something new, I don’t think we should ever stop growing, evolving, changing and working on ourselves.
 So it’s nice to do that through an interest.
+It’s also a great way of ensuring that we are happy in our home life.

 What if my hobby doesn’t boost my self development?